rethinkpriorities/squigglepy/README.md

 ### Alarm net

+This is the alarm network from [Bayesian Artificial Intelligence - Section 2.5.1](https://bayesian-intelligence.com/publications/bai/book/BAI_Chapter2.pdf):

-Assume your house has an alarm system against burglary.
+> Assume your house has an alarm system against burglary.
+>

-You live in the seismically active area and the alarm system can get occasionally set off by an earthquake.
+> You live in the seismically active area and the alarm system can get occasionally set off by an earthquake.
+>

-You have two neighbors, Mary and John, who do not know each other.
+> You have two neighbors, Mary and John, who do not know each other.
-If they hear the alarm they call you, but this is not guaranteed.
+> If they hear the alarm they call you, but this is not guaranteed.
+>

-The chance of a burglary on a particular day is 0.1%.
+> The chance of a burglary on a particular day is 0.1%.
-The chance of an earthquake on a particular day is 0.2%.
+> The chance of an earthquake on a particular day is 0.2%.
+>

-The alarm will go off 95% of the time with both a burglary and an earthquake, 94% of the time with just a burglary, 29% of the time with just an earthquake, and 0.1% of the time with nothing (total false alarm).
+> The alarm will go off 95% of the time with both a burglary and an earthquake, 94% of the time with just a burglary, 29% of the time with just an earthquake, and 0.1% of the time with nothing (total false alarm).
+>

-John will call you 90% of the time when the alarm goes off.
+> John will call you 90% of the time when the alarm goes off.
 But on 5% of the days, John will just call to say "hi".
-Mary will call you 70% of the time when the alarm goes off.
+> Mary will call you 70% of the time when the alarm goes off.
 But on 1% of the days, Mary will just call to say "hi".

 ```Python